 Independent publishers aren't the only ones unsettled by Google and Facebook’s remaking of the digital advertising landscape.
 TV networks, advertisers, and the ad agencies that represent them are also looking for leverage against the duopoly, but they’ve been having trouble finding any.
 Earlier this year, they made something of a stink over brand safety, castigating Google for showing ads for their products and services alongside videos promoting hate, racism, and violence.
 Blue-chip advertisers including Johnson & Johnson, Verizon, and Walmart said they would pull their advertising from YouTube as a result.

 For a moment, the outcry seemed to put Google and Facebook on their heels.
 But what seemed like a punch landed was not.
 Many of the advertisers who said they would boycott YouTube kept running ads on the platform — Johnson & Johnson, Verizon, and Walmart among them.
-Others that did boycott returned quickly, and the number of advertisers on YouTube’s preferred channels jumped 50% in May.
+Others that did boycott returned quickly, and the number of advertisers on YouTube’s preferred channels jumped 50% in May, according to MediaRadar.
 YouTube’s ad revenue is expected to grow by 26% this year, according to eMarketer.
 Facebook’s is expected to grow 35%.

 “People took it as a good chance to grind their ax with both Google and Facebook,” Mike Racic, head of media at the digital marketing agency iCrossing, told BuzzFeed News.
 “The industry in general, the TV networks, and other digital players, everyone took this moment to complain."